 · Referral Traffic

 You can also use referral traffic to measure influencer ROI.
-This is done the same way that you would calculate a content marketing ROI.
-Look at how often you see referrals from that influencer’s network and how people behave once they reach your site.
+This is done the same way that you would calculate content marketing ROI.
+Look at how often you see referrals from that influencer’s network and what actions people take once they reach your site.

 · Brand Awareness

 Another KPI to measure in influencer marketing is brand awareness.
 By looking at how many people are aware of your company before and after you commission a sponsored post, you can get an idea of how much reach your influencer had.
-Social media analysis tools like SocialMention or Trackur can measure how often your company is mentioned on different social media sites.
+Tools like SocialMention or Trackur can measure how often your company is mentioned on different social media sites, which are both very useful when it comes to tracking brand awareness.

 Still not sure how to track Marketing ROI for your company?
 Fear not, we can help.
 We’ve designed several packages that can help you determine how to calculate ROI and how to maximize ALL of your marketing budgets moving forward.
 Curious to learn more?
 Click below for all of the information.